 71. How do you add schema markup?

-Schema markup is structured data that assists in search engines to learn about the content.
-Install search engine optimization tools such as Rank Math or Yoast which have schema generators.
-In case of custom schema, append JSON-LD scripts to suitable templates or schema pro plugin.
-Use schema on articles, products, reviews, events, and FAQ pages and breadcrumbs.
-Implementation of the test by utilizing the Google Rich Results Test which is used to check the correct formatting.
+Schema markup is structured data used by search engines to understand content more fully.
+Install search engine optimization tools like Rank Math or Yoast which include schema generators; for custom schema, append JSON-LD scripts to appropriate templates using schema pro plugin; utilize schema on articles, products reviews events FAQ pages breadcrumb trails before running the Google Rich Results Test to verify correct formatting of any articles with structured data markup.

 72. How do you optimize WordPress for mobile devices?